leorapini/42_get_next_line/README.md

 ## Room for improvement

-  - I'm not satisfied with the design of the function. o/
+  - I'm not satisfied with the design of the function.
+Can't wait to refactor it when I have some time.

 ## License